reviewboard/reviewboard/docs/manual/glossary.rst

 .. glossary::

+   CA Bundle
+   CA Bundles
+       A file containing a :term:`Certificate Authority (CA)` root :term:`SSL/TLS certificate` and any intermediate certificates needed to verify any certificates signed by that authority.

+   Certificate Authority
+   Certificate Authority (CA)
+       A trusted entity responsible for signing :term:`SSL/TLS certificates`.

+       See :ref:`ssl-certificates`.

    CI
    Continuous Integration
        A development process where commits are integrated frequently, and automated builds and tests are triggered for each commit.

+   Client Certificate
+   Client Certificates
+       A :term:`SSL/TLS certificate` used to authenticate with another service using :term:`Mutual TLS (mTLS)`.

+       See :ref:`ssl-certificates`.

    Context Diff
        A type of :term:`diff file` that represents changes to a file